28th April 2023

 What might a Drug quarantine facility look like?

 A secure place where users can be medically assessed and held on a Health Order for up to fourteen days while they are evaluated and their health adjusted before being released back into society or the legal system.

 The first function of the facility is to conduct a clinical assessment to confirm the presence of illicit drugs.
-A person found no to be under the influence of drugs must be immediately released from the facility after advising the Police if other Justice obligations exist.
+A person found not to be under the influence of drugs must be immediately released from the facility after advising the Police if other Judicial obligations exist.